neos/flow-development-collection/TYPO3.Flow/Documentation/Quickstart/index.rst

 * *Standard* (controller name)
 * *hello* (action name)

-If everything went fine, you should be greeted by a friendly "`Hello John!`" – if that's the name you passed to the action.
+If everything went fine, you should be greeted by a friendly "`Hello Robert!`" – if that's the name you passed to the action.
 Also try leaving out the *name* parameter in the URL – TYPO3 Flow will complain about a missing argument.